bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - New widgets can be added via the bottom section
     - Dragging a regular widget card into the main display area adds it to the View, after which it can be positioned and resized as desired
-    - Mini widgets have fixed sizes, but can be dragged and dropped into the desired location in the header/footer bars or in a custom [container widget](#container-widgets)
+    - Mini widgets have fixed sizes, but can be dragged and dropped into the desired location in the top/bottom bars or in a custom [container widget](#container-widgets)
-        - The header bar is shared between Views, and the bottom bar is unique to each View
+        - The top bar is shared between Views, and the bottom bar is unique to each View
     - The selector in the bottom left can be used to choose between editing regular, mini, or input widgets
 - Some widgets can be configured, by clicking the cog settings icon in the "Widgets in View" list
     - [There are currently cog icons for all widgets](https://github.com/bluerobotics/cockpit/issues/541),